atoledo1/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+-Closure is being used in the personalDice function.
+The way you can know this is that newRoll is inside of it.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+-What is always the same is that you are always going to get Dan ; what changes is the number you can get.

 c.
 What is the lexical scope of `newRoll`?

+-The lexical scope of newRoll is the local scope of personalDice.

 ### Task 3 - Stretch Goals